artalar/react-router-deferred-route/README.md

 # react-router-deferred-route

-## Simple way to deffer unmount your route component
+## Simple way to defer unmount your route component

 ### Instalation